powlib/proj_afifo/README.md

 # Synthesis  ( and Implementation )

 The project was synthesized and implemented with Xilinx Vivado 2017.4.
-Creation of the project is done by sourcing the create_project.tcl script with proj\_afifo as the origin directory.
+This project is dependent on Vivado being configured with the [Nexys 4 board file from Digilent](https://github.com/Digilent/vivado-boards).
+Creation of the project itself is done by sourcing the create_project.tcl script with proj\_afifo as the origin directory.
 Once the project is successfully created, generating the bitstream should start the build process.